allenai/beaker-cli/README.md

    These instructions will guide you through installing and configuring the Beaker CLI.
 See [below](#install-beaker-cli) for more options.

+   Request "Scientist" or higher credentials from a Beaker admin to get authorization to create experiments.

 2. Run your first experiment.
 The following example [counts words](https://beaker-pub.allenai.org/bp/bp_qbjvcda1sed7) in the text